WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What is happening in the connection confirmation phase?

-There are many Alice's registering their inputs in the first phase, and the connection confirmation phase makes sure that all of them are still online.
+There are many Alices registering their inputs in the first phase, and the connection confirmation phase makes sure that all of them are still online.
-The coordinator verifies the unique ID from all the Alice's, and when everyone is still communicating, then the coordinator returns the round hash of all the registered inputs.
+The coordinator verifies the unique ID from all the Alices, and when everyone is still communicating, then the coordinator returns the round hash of all the registered inputs.
-The round is abandoned and re-started if too many Alice's have dropped, for example when Wasabi is shut down, or when the tor connection is temporarily broken.
+The round is abandoned and re-started if too many Alices have dropped, for example when Wasabi is shut down, or when the tor connection is temporarily broken.

-The connection confirmation phase ends when all Alice's have provided their inputs, or after a timeout when the online Alice's are still larger than the required number of peers.
+The connection confirmation phase ends when all Alices have provided their inputs, or after a timeout when the online Alices are still larger than the required number of peers.

 @[youtube](hhkL0QvIaGY)